Bryanhalambeck/expense-analysis/README.md

 If I were continuing this analysis as part of a full audit, I would:
 - ✅ Conduct full, detailed analyses — like the Sales–Office Supplies example — for every department-category combination in the heatmap that shows a deviation large enough to warrant deeper investigation (e.g. +20% or –15% or more from benchmark expectations).
 - ✅ Create brief department overviews for each team (like I did for Sales) to summarize spending behavior across categories.
 - ✅ Finalize each company-wide script by converting it into a clear visual summary and polished, executive-ready output.
+- ✅ Run a company-wide vendor–category mismatch audit to catch unusual pairings (e.g., a hotel vendor appearing in Office Supplies), helping flag possible misclassifications or policy compliance issues that may not appear in high-level budget deviation checks.

 ---